sdiehl/wiwinwlh/tutorial.md

 do { m } ≡ m
 ```

+Thus, through the application of the desugaring rules, the following expressions
-So for example the following are equivalent:
+are equivalent:

 ```haskell
 do